 How much does it cost to sell a house?

-Real estate commissions and other fees can consume up to 10 percent of the sale price of the home.
-Some expenses are negotiable and fluctuate with the real estate market.
-But sellers should expect to foot all or part of the bill for numerous costs to sell a house.
+Real estate commissions and other fees can consume up to 10 percent of the sale price of a home.
+Here’s an overview of all of the costs sellers should prepare for:

-You may be able to negotiate a lower commission.
+You may be able to negotiate a lower commission, however.
 Real estate agents are more likely to accept a lower rate when the home is expected to sell quickly, the local market is strong or the home price is relatively high.

-Many homeowners try to avoid these high fees by listing their home as for-sale-by-owner (FSBO).
+Many homeowners try to avoid paying commission by listing their home as for-sale-by-owner (FSBO).
 If you do that, be prepared to assume the duties of a real estate agent, including showing the place to prospective buyers, negotiating, hiring a lawyer to draw up the contract, and taking care of the transfer of title.
-Just 7 percent of home sales in 2018 were FSBO sales, according to NAR.
+Just 11 percent of home sales were FSBO sales in the last year, according to NAR.

-“Getting the home ready to be sold can require minor cosmetic work, like painting and decluttering, or major upgrades,” says Jorge Guerra, chairman-elect of the Miami Association of Realtors in Florida.
+“Getting the home ready to be sold can require minor cosmetic work, like painting and decluttering, or major upgrades,” says Jorge Guerra, 2020 chairman of the Miami Association of Realtors in Florida.
 “Sometimes a new kitchen and bathroom can raise the value a significant amount.”

 Pre-sale home inspection

 A presale home inspection is strictly optional, and it could cost around $400 or more.
-So why would you pay for one?
 Some sellers make the investment because they want to find out about any structural or mechanical problems with the house before a potential buyer comes in with his or her home inspector.

-Buyers like to envision what a house could look like after they move in.
-If you’re a seller, it’s worthwhile to spring for cosmetic repairs, like fresh, neutral paint and new flooring.
-Improving curb appeal with fresh plants or flowers can really appeal to buyers without costing too much, says Grant Lopez, chairman of the San Antonio Board of Realtors in Texas.
+Buyers like to envision what a house could look like after they move in, so if you’re a seller, it’s worthwhile to spring for cosmetic repairs, like fresh, neutral paint and new flooring.
+Improving curb appeal with fresh plants or flowers can also really attract buyers without costing too much, explains Grant Lopez, past chair of the San Antonio Board of Realtors in Texas.

 The cost of a professional stager varies according to the size of the home, the extent of the work, the length of time the house is on the market and other factors.
-Expect to spend several hundred dollars, at minimum, and possibly thousands if you need a professional stager.
+Expect to spend several hundred dollars, at minimum.

 Selling one house and buying another?
-Use a calculator to determine how much house you can afford.
+Use Bankrate’s calculator to determine how much house you can afford.

 Closing costs and additional fees

-While the closing costs to sell a house are typically the responsibility of the buyer, don’t be surprised if you are asked to foot the bill, especially if you are trying to sell your home in a buyer’s market (one which has a lot of homes for sale).
+Don’t be surprised if you are asked to foot the bill for some of the buyer’s costs, too, especially if you are trying to sell your home in a buyer’s market (one which has a lot of homes for sale).

 “Sellers sometimes forget to budget for a title policy, which ensures that the title is free and clear,” Lopez says.
 It is usually included in the closing costs, but you may be able to negotiate who pays it.